poetaman/arttime/README.md

 - Works on other Unixes like Linux/BSD with only zsh as the dependency
 - Starts in an intuitive learn/help mode by default (turn that off with ``--nolearn``)

+# Call for artists
+Call for artists: Much good ascii art was created during web 1.0, but the artform declined after that. arttime intends to be a platform/repository for hosting/displaying ascii/ansi art, as ascii/ansi does have its natural home on a terminal (instead of a wall of an arts museum).
+In doing so it also encourages sharing art, a not so common drift with the arrival of NFTs (where monkey stickers are being priced at hundreds of thousands of US dollars).
+The repository already provides a curated library of good ascii art (mixed at times with computer-generated text version of digital images).

 # Screenshots
 1. Default start page. ``$ arttime``
 <img width="1019" alt="Screen Shot 2022-05-21 at 10 17 45 PM" src="https://user-images.githubusercontent.com/71736629/169680869-ae7e017d-490d-4c71-af46-70f8124cb263.png">